Jannik Sinner: Playing style

 Sinner is an aggressive baseliner and is one of the hardest hitters on the ATP tour.
 Sinner's groundstroke strength is his two-handed-backhand, which he hits with more topspin than any other player on the tour, registering an average of 1858 revolutions per minute on the shot along with the fifth-best average speed of 111.2 km/h.

 Sinner has been compared to Roger Federer for his calm on-court demeanour and all-court movement.
 Federer himself has praised Sinner for the balance in his game, remarking, "What I like about him is that he almost has the same speed of shooting from the forehand and backhand."
 Former world No. 1 junior and tennis coach Claudio Pistolesi has praised Sinner's good lateral movement, which he attributes in part to Sinner's background in skiing.
 In this regard, Sinner has been compared to Novak Djokovic, who also credits a background in skiing for improving his tennis skills.

+Following his loss at the 2025 US Open to Carlos Alcaraz, Jannik Sinner deliberately expanded his baseline-oriented playstyle during the 2026 season.
+He integrated more variety into his shot selection.
+He began incorporating backhand slices, drop shots, and defensive lobs to complement his trademark aggressive groundstrokes.
+Sinner significantly increased his frequency of approaching the net.
+During his successful 2026 Wimbledon title defence, he maintained a net-point conversion rate of over 80%, highlighted by winning 17 of 20 net approaches in his semifinal match against Novak Djokovic.

 Sinner plays with contact lenses and has stated that he cannot even see the ball without them.